Wang Tifu: After the war

-In July 1944, Wang Tifu finished his work as a diplomat in Germany and returned to Hsinking, the capital of Manchukuo, after several weeks of travelling.
+In July 1944, Wang Tifu finished his work as a diplomat in Germany and returned to Xinjing, the capital of Manchukuo, after several weeks of travelling.
 He was appointed a position in the Ministry of Foreign Affairs of Manchukuo, but this position was terminated in August 1945 following the surrender of Japan.
-Shortly thereafter, the Soviet army entered Hsinking and started to maintain its control of the city.
+Shortly thereafter, the Soviet army entered Xinjing and started to maintain its control of the city.
 Wang Tifu was treated kindly by the Russian at first because of his significant position in the Manchukuo government and his brilliant linguistic skill.
-When the Kuomintang arrived at Hsinking for the power transition, Chiang Ching-kuo told Wang that his past contribution to the restoration of order in former Manchukuo could reduce the penalty of being a traitor to work for Japan.
+When the Kuomintang arrived at Xinjing for the power transition, Chiang Ching-kuo told Wang that his past contribution to the restoration of order in former Manchukuo could reduce the penalty of being a traitor to work for Japan.

-However, in November 1945, Wang was arrested by the Soviet authority in Hsingking.
+However, in November 1945, Wang was arrested by the Soviet authority in Xinjing.
 He was accused of committing espionage during his stay in Chita from 1932 to 1936.
 Although he did not admit the accusation, the Soviet Union decided to send him to the labor camp in Chita.
 On the day of departure, Wang found that many fellows were former Manchukuo government officials.
 He later spent 12 years in the Soviet Union and was released in 1956.

 After returning to China, he used most of his time to tutor students studying foreign languages for free.